CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/overview.md

     ---

-    These contracts are used to transmit CRV emissions across chains.
+    These contracts are used to bridge CRV emissions across chains.
 Due to the increasing number of networks Curve deploys to, bridge wrappers adhere to a specific interface and allow for a modular bridging system.

     [:octicons-arrow-right-24: `Bridgers.vy`](./Bridgers.md)